 Shelley Bearman, Washburn Tech

-Melanie Burdick, Humanities Division
+Melanie Burdick, College of Arts and Sciences, Humanities Division

 Teresa Leslie-Canty, Center for Student Success and Retention